analinchik/Master_Thesis/README.md

 ![alt text](image-2.png)

-The master thesis was conducted at the Switch lab under the supervision of Joost Schymkowitz at the Switch Lab.
+This master thesis was conducted at the Switch lab under the supervision of Joost Schymkowitz at the Switch Lab.

 # Description of R files